tewhey-lab/MPRA_oligo_barcode_pipeline/README.md

 MPRACount.parse           | _parse_map.pl_
-MPRACount.seq_min         | Minimum acceptable sequence length for barcode-oligo sequence MPRACount.id_out          | Project Name to be used for all files MPRACount.sam_convert     | _SAM2MPRA.pl_
+MPRACount.seq_min         | Minimum acceptable sequence length for barcode-oligo sequence MPRACount.id_out          | Project Name to be used for all files MPRACount.make_counts     | _make_counts.py_
+MPRACount.sam_convert     | _SAM2MPRA.pl_
 MPRACount.flags           | Flags to be used with the _compile_bc.pl_ script, detailed within the script (Suggested Use: "-ECSM -A 0.05")
 MPRACount.end_oligo_link  | 4 base sequence to indicate the end of the oligo MPRACount.oligo_type      | _make_attributes_oligo_v*.pl_ Here use the script that is associated with the type of oligo you have
+MPRACount.oligo_link      | 4 base sequence on the oligo end of the linker sequence between oligo and barcode MPRACount.replicate_fastq | Array of the fastq files for each replicate.
+Each replicate should have 1 composite file.
+MPRACount.associate_tags  | _associate_tags.pl_
-MPRACount.oligo_link      | 4 base sequence on the oligo end of the linker sequence between oligo and barcode MPRACount.read_number     | 1 if the reverse complement needs to be taken, otherwise 2 MPRACount.read_b          | fastq file to be flashed MPRACount.read_a          | fastq file to be flashed MPRACount.barcode_link    | 6 base sequence on the barcode end of the linker sequence between oligo and barcode
+MPRACount.read_number     | 1 if the reverse complement needs to be taken, otherwise 2
+MPRACount.replicate_id    | Array of the replicate ids, to be used as column headers in count table MPRACount.read_b          | fastq file to be flashed MPRACount.read_a          | fastq file to be flashed MPRACount.barcode_link    | 6 base sequence on the barcode end of the linker sequence between oligo and barcode